-Chemguard and Tyco Fire Products are named in 20 putative class actions in federal and state courts in Colorado, Delaware, Florida, Massachusetts, New York, Pennsylvania and Washington.
-Each of these cases have been transferred to the MDL.
+Chemguard and Tyco Fire Products are named in 21 putative class actions in federal and state courts in Colorado, Delaware, Florida, Massachusetts, New York, Pennsylvania and Washington.
+Each of these cases has been transferred to the MDL.
 The following putative class actions were filed in fiscal year 2019:

 - Grubb v.
 The 3M Company et al., filed October 30, 2018 in the United States District Court, District of Delaware. - County of Dutchess v.
-3M Company et al., filed October 12, 2018 in the United States District Court, Southern District of New York. - Battisti et al. v.
-The 3M Company et al., filed December 20, 2018 in the United States District Court, Middle District of Florida.
+The 3M Company et al., filed October 12, 2018 in the United States District Court, Southern District of New York. - Battisti et al. v.
+The 3M Company et al., filed December 20, 2018 in the United States District Court, Middle District of Florida. - Jackson et al. v.
+The 3M Company et al., filed February 5, 2019 in the United States District Court, Western District of Washington.